Tenerife is the largest island in the Canary Islands group, covering 2,058 km² and also has Spain's highest mountain, the 3,718 m Mt Teide.

 Birds you can see here include:

-Fea's Petrel, Bulwer's Petrel, Cory's Shearwater, Great Shearwater, Barolo Shearwater, Manx Shearwater, European Storm Petrel, Madeiran Storm Petrel, Northern Gannet, Eurasian Spoonbill, Cattle Egret, Little Egret, Grey Heron, Eurasian Wigeon, Gadwall, Common Teal, Northern Shoveler, Common Pochard, Tufted Duck, Eurasian Sparrowhawk, Common Buzzard, Osprey, Common Kestrel, Barbary Falcon, Barbary Partridge, Common Quail, Common Moorhen, Eurasian Coot, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Stone-curlew, Red Knot, Sanderling, Little Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Eurasian Woodcock, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Yellow-legged Gull, Lesser Black-backed Gull, Sandwich Tern, Rock Dove, Bolle's Pigeon, Laurel Pigeon, Barbary Dove, Eurasian Collared Dove, European Turtle Dove, Monk Parakeet, Ring-necked Parakeet, Barn Owl, Long-eared Owl, Plain Swift, Pallid Swift, Eurasian Hoopoe, Great Spotted Woodpecker, Lesser Short-toed Lark, Eurasian Skylark, Berthelot's Pipit, Meadow Pipit, Red-throated Pipit, Grey Wagtail, White Wagtail, Eurasian Robin, Eurasian Blackbird, Spectacled Warbler, Sardinian Warbler, Blackcap, Canary Islands Chiffchaff, Canary Islands Goldcrest, African Blue Tit, Southern Grey Shrike, Northern Raven, Common Starling, Rock Sparrow, Spanish Sparrow, Chaffinch, Tenerife Blue Chaffinch, European Serin, Island Canary, European Goldfinch, European Greenfinch, Eurasian Linnet, Trumpeter Finch, Corn Bunting
+Fea's Petrel, Bulwer's Petrel, Cory's Shearwater, Great Shearwater, Barolo Shearwater, Manx Shearwater, European Storm Petrel, Madeiran Storm Petrel, Northern Gannet, Eurasian Spoonbill, Cattle Egret, Little Egret, Grey Heron, Eurasian Wigeon, Gadwall, Common Teal, Northern Shoveler, Common Pochard, Tufted Duck, Eurasian Sparrowhawk, Common Buzzard, Osprey, Common Kestrel, Barbary Falcon, Barbary Partridge, Common Quail, Common Moorhen, Eurasian Coot, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Stone-curlew, Red Knot, Sanderling, Little Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Eurasian Woodcock, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Yellow-legged Gull, Lesser Black-backed Gull, Sandwich Tern, Rock Dove, Bolle's Pigeon, Laurel Pigeon, Barbary Dove, Eurasian Collared Dove, European Turtle Dove, Monk Parakeet, Ring-necked Parakeet, Barn Owl, Long-eared Owl, Plain Swift, Pallid Swift, Eurasian Hoopoe, Great Spotted Woodpecker, Lesser Short-toed Lark, Eurasian Skylark, Berthelot's Pipit, Meadow Pipit, Red-throated Pipit, Grey Wagtail, White Wagtail, Eurasian Robin, Eurasian Blackbird, Spectacled Warbler, Sardinian Warbler, Blackcap, Canary Islands Chiffchaff, Canary Islands Goldcrest, African Blue Tit, Great Grey Shrike, Northern Raven, Common Starling, Rock Sparrow, Spanish Sparrow, Chaffinch, Tenerife Blue Chaffinch, European Serin, Island Canary, European Goldfinch, European Greenfinch, Eurasian Linnet, Trumpeter Finch, Corn Bunting

 A good range of dolphins and sometimes whales can be seen from the Tenerife to Gomera ferry, and also occasionally from any of the seawatching headlands.
 On land, the only wild mammal likely to be seen is the ubiquitous introduced Rabbit; Algerian Hedgehog and Mouflon have also been introduced.
 Three species of bats, including the Canary Islands endemic Canary Long-eared Bat Plecotus teneriffae, are the only native land mammals, but are not easily observed.